gellerjulia/Constituent-Database/README.md

 Finally type:

-java -cp bin:mariadb-java-client-2.1.1.jar databases.ConstituentDatabase localhost/constituents?user=root2.1.1.jar databases.ConstituentDatabase
+java -cp bin:mariadb-java-client-2.1.1.jar databases.ConstituentDatabase localhost/constituents?user=root

 If you are using Windows, navigate to the Command Line The following steps will be the same as if you are using an OS operating system except the soruce path may change.